smxzehvb/unemployment-gap/README.md

 ## Figures

-The folder `figures` contains all the figures produced by the code.
+All the figures produced by the code are stored in the folder `figures`.
 The figures are saved in PDF format and correspond to the following figures in the article and online appendix:

 * `figure1A.pdf` - figure 1A
 * `figure1B.pdf` - figure 1B